-By Uphill Athlete coaches Steve House, Scott Johnston, and Sam Naney
+-by Uphill Athlete coaches Steve House, Scott Johnston, and Sam Naney

-A proper strength program will unquestionably help you develop into a more durable, more powerful, and more efficient alpinist, runner, skier, or climber—an athlete capable of moving well over a period of many hours, sometimes day after day.
+A proper strength program will help you develop into a more durable, more powerful, and more efficient alpinist, runner, skier, or climber—a mountain athlete capable of moving well over a period of many hours, sometimes day after day.
 As with any well-engineered training progression, an endurance-oriented strength regimen starts out fairly general and sharpens into something more specific over time.
 Ideally it should be geared toward the unique physical demands of your pursuit.

-In this article we define strength training and simplify how to apply it most effectively to enhance your training diet.
+In this article we define strength training and explain how to apply it most effectively to enhance your training diet.
 You will find several sample workouts you can do in the gym, on the trail, or at the crag.
 Strength training is a tool that, when wielded expertly, will hone your specificity for your sport.

 Steve House doing a hill bounding workout.
-This specific form of strength training uses explosive bounding movements where the goal is to maximize “time in the air” not the speed up the hill.
+This specific form of strength training uses explosive bounding movements, where the goal is to maximize “time in the air” not the speed up the hill.
 M.THURK Photography.

 What Is Strength?